readfwd/delta-app/readme.md

 $ gulp test:once
 ```

 This will run `gulp build`, and then the tests just one time.
 Used by `travis`.
+Additionally, it will also generate accurate coverage reports for `coveralls`.

 #### Production server